 The holders of PartnerRe preferred shares will be entitled to vote on only the merger proposal and the adjournment proposal, whereas the holders of PartnerRe common shares will be entitled to vote on all of the proposals.
 Approval of the bye-law amendment proposal requires the affirmative vote of a majority of the votes cast by the holders of the PartnerRe common shares at the special general meeting, at which a quorum is present, in accordance with the Company s bye-laws.
 The bye-law amendment will become effective immediately if so approved.
 Each share, including the PartnerRe preferred shares, as of the record date will carry the right to vote on the merger proposal.
 If the bye-law amendment is approved, the approval of the merger proposal requires the affirmative vote of a majority of the votes cast at the special general meeting, at which a quorum is present, in accordance with PartnerRe s amended bye-laws.
-If the bye-law amendment is not approved, then in accordance with the Companies Act, the approval of the merger proposal requires the affirmative vote of 75% of the votes cast of shares at the special general meeting, at which a quorum is present.
-The affirmative vote of a majority of votes cast at the special general meeting, at which a quorum is present in accordance with PartnerRe s bye-laws, is required to approve each other matter to be considered, including any adjournment proposal.
+If the bye-law amendment is not approved, then in accordance with the Companies Act, the approval of the merger proposal requires the affirmative vote of 75% of the votes cast at the special general meeting, at which a quorum is present at the special general meeting, at which a quorum is present in accordance with PartnerRe s amended bye-laws.
+If the bye-law amendment is not approved, then in accordance with the Companies Act, the approval of the merger proposal requires the affirmative vote of 75% of the votes cast of shares at the special general meeting, at which a quorum is present in accordance with PartnerRe s bye-laws, is required to approve each other matter to be considered, including any adjournment proposal.
 Each share, including the PartnerRe preferred shares, will carry the right to vote on the adjournment proposal.